shrawanibp23hdcomp-cmyk/json-data-converter/README.md

 # json-data-converter
-Python project to convert multiple JSON telemetry formats into a unified structure
+Python project to normalize telemetry data from multiple JSON formats into a unified structure